 Tuna is still a great food choice, far better than many other protein choices, in our opinion.
 We at Pure Alaska Salmon Company LLC do not presume to enter into the controversies over frequency of safe consumption.
 There are definitely some U.S. companies that sustainably harvest and process an excellent tuna product.
-We enjoy a good tuna sandwich our selves.

 That said, we offer this list of important reasons to consider canned Alaska salmon as an alternative to your familiar preferences.
 Wild canned Alaska salmon offers:

 - Five times the health enhancing omega-3’s as “grocery store, conventional”, chunk light tuna, twice that of albacore tuna (USDA)